~ Looking Forward To The Past ~

 And here's when you're old:

-If you were to measure your screen with a ruler, you would see that the tan bubble labeled "THE PRESENT" isn't smaller in diameter.
+If you were to measure the page with a ruler, you would see that the tan bubble labeled "THE PRESENT" isn't smaller in diameter.
 It hasn't changed in size at all.
 But your past and future have.
 If you have only 4 years on earth to compare your fifth birthday too, of course, that last year will seem long.
 It's 1 out of 5.
 You've only been alive for 5 years at that point, and so a single year from that makes up 20% of your life.
 But when you're 20, 1 year of your life is a much smaller portion by comparison.
 You've lived 19 years through your past at that point, and so 1 year, in the present, seems much smaller by comparison.
 It's only 5%.
 And what else are you supposed to compare your present year to, your future life?
 It doesn't exist yet.
 There's no way to measure it.
 There are 86,400 seconds in a day.
 Do you know what that means?
 That means that there are 86,400 chances for you to die per day.
 Almost everyone believes that they have time until they don't.
 Any day can be your last, as too can that be said of your opportunities.

 What does this mean?
 It means that comparing your present year to the next year is crazy because you have no guarantee that you'll even live through today.
 If you're 19, your next year on earth will only be worth 5% of your life by the time you reach your birthday, and it only gets smaller from there...
 The amount of time in the year doesn't change, but the number of past years you've lived through does, and what you believe that you should have accomplished in the future gets more prominent too.
 Hence, the disappointment you feel when you inevitably don't reach it.